-The above passage in Marquez’s One Hundred Years of Solitude speaks to an awareness of memory loss.
+In One Hundred Years of Solitude , Marquez writes “the day may come when things would be recognized by their inscriptions but no one would remember their use.”
+This passage speaks to an awareness of memory loss.
 José Arcadio Buendía realizes he is losing his ability to remember the names of ordinary things, like chairs, tables, and windows.
 Anticipating his loss, he moves around the house and labels each object.
 After some time, as his memory continues to dissolve, he takes note of the labels and recognizes his handwriting but cannot recall to what the labels refer.

 Here is my effort at the opposite anecdote: imagine living in a house so comfortably that you could walk within it with eyes shut.
 Your body moves from room to room and around the furniture without having to see or remember anything.
 Neither moving nor seeing require a world outside.